GoogleCloudPlatform/gke-networking-recipes/README.md

   - [Single Cluster Global LoadBalancer HTTPS between the GCLB and the Backend app](./gateway/single-cluster/global-l7-xlb-https-backend) - Deploy an app behind a Global LoadBalancer with the GatewayClass gke-l7-xlb and encrypt traffic between the LB and the backend app using HAProxy.
   - [Single Cluster Regional Internal LoadBalancer](./gateway/single-cluster/regional-l7-ilb) - Deploy an application and expose it with the Gateway API using the GatewayClass gke-l7-rilb.

+### Testing the recipes

+See [test/README.md](test/README.md) for instructions on how to run the examples recipes against your project.

 ### Contributions

 Do you have a GKE networking recipe that would be useful for others?
 [Contribute it](CONTRIBUTING.md) and help build the shared knowledge of the GKE community!